ManiacUrgency42/csha-ai-agent/README.md

 **Example**

-Standard-format PDFs can be handled with rule-based tools such as PDFminer.six, while unstructured PDFs—where text appears in tables or images—often require ML-based tools like PaddleOCR.
+Text in standard-format PDFs can be extracted with rule-based tools such as PDFminer.six, while unstructured PDFs—where text appears in tables or images—often require ML-based tools like PaddleOCR.
 ML approaches are more robust but demand greater setup effort and expertise compared to simpler methods.

 #### 1.1.2 Indexers